rudsvar/Lambada/README.md

 # Description
-Lambada is a functional language heavily inspired by lambda calculus.
+Lambada is a functional programming language heavily inspired by lambda calculus.

-* The language attempts to be minimalistic, and implements as much as possible within the language itself.
+* The language aims to be minimalistic, and implements as much as possible within the language itself.
 * The syntax is very similar to Haskell, meaning that existing syntax highlighting should work.
-* Documentation can be found [here](./docs/index.html)
+* Documentation can be found [here](docs/index.html)

 # Building and executing